Kansattica/Fluency/README.md

 - [ ] Top and bottom arguments.
 - [ ] Graph printer is a hack and doesn't do all graphs correctly.
 - [ ] Add support for graphs with nodes that don't branch off from the head, such as Const.
+- [ ] Add support for graphs with heads that don't go straight across the top
 - [ ] Runtime support for queue-type nodes so they don't have to maintain their own state.
 - [X] [A website where you can enter Fluency code and have it executed without building the code yourself!](https://kansattica.github.io/FluencyOnline)
 - [ ] Optimizations: